-NOTE: See Appendix B for specific details regarding placement, conspicuousness, prominence, and minimum type size requirements for cautionary labels.
+NOTE: See Appendix B for specific details placement, conspicuousness, regarding prominence, and minimum type size requirements for cautionary labels.

 4-1.4 The common or usual name of the product, such as "Consumer Fireworks UN0336" or Consumer Fireworks 1.4G," must appear on the label of each product.